 Looking for a proper accommodation guide for Bangkok?

-But for most first time visitors to Bangkok is Koh San Road normally the best place to stay, while the more experienced Thailand traveller normally stay far away from that area.
+But for most first time visitors to Bangkok is Koh San Road usually the best place to stay, while the more experienced Thailand traveller usually stay far away from that area.

 The Yard Hostel Bangkok ($)

 The very definition of a poshtel (a posh hostel), the Yard really pushes the boundaries of what it means to offer budget accommodation.
 Smooth concrete walls converge on leafy gardens shaded by banana trees.
 There are decking areas to chill on.
 The interiors ooze industrial-chic charm and minimalism.
 What’s more, the whole place is eco-centric, made from as much recycled material as possible.

 This timber-built home oozes traditional colonial style between the ramshackle neighbourhoods of the Bangkok canals.
 Its lobby is a mind-boggling menagerie of portraits, antiques, and trinkets collected during the owner’s own travels throughout the world.
 The rooms are cosy and small but put you right on the edge of the lively districts of Khaosan and Banglamphu.